openkim/kliff/docs/source/auto_examples/example_uq_mcmc.rst

    This installs the model and its driver into the ``User Collection``.
 See :ref:`install_model` for more information about installing KIM models.

 ..
-GENERATED FROM PYTHON SOURCE LINES 27-43
+GENERATED FROM PYTHON SOURCE LINES 27-42

 .. code-block:: default

     import numpy as np
+    from multiprocessing import Pool
     from corner import corner

     from kliff.calculators import Calculator